Finding The Great In The Ordinary

 One week of the holidays left and although we’ll still be busy, there’s much more in the way of just being at home planned.
 I’m going to ask my children every bedtime to tell me what their best bit of the day’s been, and see if it matches up to what my worldly-influenced mind thinks it might be.
 I’m already convinced they’ll surprise me more than not.

 Don’t live for the big moments this week; the mountain top flickers of life that unexpectedly meet all our normally unattainable criteria, but rather look for the little drops of greatness in amongst the ordinary – the messy, nit-treatment, laundry, washing-up kind of days that actually bring us more joy than we realise.
+If you sustained severe injuries in your workplace, you need an experienced work injury benefits lawyer in Vegas to fight to get the compensation you are entitled to.

 For me, anything more than that is a bonus, including the fact my son no longer has head lice….